yahav-h/MalicousMacroGenerator/TEMPLATE.md

 The engine also support following variables `[int], [smallint]`.

-This mean that everytime one of these keyword is found it will be replace with random value.
+This mean that everytime one of these keyword is found it will be replaced with random value.

 ```
 Function func1(var1 As String) As String